 - The importance of learning and development.
 Understanding that children develop and learn at different rates.

-Our daily routines help support the children into settling into school life and enable them to learn the routines and become part of the school community.
+Our daily routines help support the children to settle into school life and become part of the school community.

-During the morning, the children have a 20-minute phonics session which is fun, engaging and interactive.
-Our phonics is also integrated into literacy and across the curriculum where possible.
-Link Phonics Page
+During the morning, the children have a short phonics session which is fun, engaging and interactive.
+Our phonics is also integrated into English sessions and across the wider curriculum.

-The children have focused English and maths activities to help them meet their Early Years Goals, these are planned to meet the children’s needs and engage them with learning.
-These newly learnt skills are then built into our continuous provision which enables them to be able put this learning into practice during their playing.
+The children have focused English and maths activities to help them meet their Early Years Goals.
+These activities are planned to be engaging and meet the individual children's needs.
+Our continuous provision is carefully designed to enable the children to put their newly learnt skills into practice through their play.

-Assessment plays an important part in the Early Years, helping to recognise children’s progress, understand their needs, and to plan activities and support them.
+Assessment plays an important part in the Early Years, helping to recognise children’s progress, understand their needs and to plan further activities.
 Ongoing assessment through informal observations is an integral part of the learning and development process.
 Assessing the children in this way allows us to tailor our planning and help support the children’s next steps.
 We use the online learning journal Evidence Me to help support us in capturing assessments and observations, as well as a physical learning journal to keep a record of their first year at school.

-At the end of Reception, an Early Years Foundation Stage Profile is completed for each child and shared with parents.
-This provides you with a well-rounded picture of your child’s knowledge, understanding and abilities, their attainment against expected levels, and their readiness for Year 1.
+At the end of the reception year we provide a summative report which provides you with a well-rounded picture of your child’s knowledge, understanding and abilities, their attainment against expected levels, and their readiness for Year 1.
 Each child’s level of development is assessed against the Early Learning Goals and the progress that they have made throughout the year.
 This is done through assessments and our knowledge of the children and their abilities.

 Our Reception children are happy, confident and have a sense of belonging within the school.
 We give our children the broad range of knowledge and skills that will provide the right foundation for future success through school and life.